spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/navigation-multilevel/README.md

 # navigation-multilevel (molecule)

-Creates a list of navigation items which makes it possible to render items recursively.
+Creates a list of navigation items, which makes it possible to render items recursively.

 ## Code sample